hackclub/winter/Roizor.md

   I am going to build a 65% mechanical keyboard but use custom firmware (a fork of QMK).
 The keyboard will be used for everything I do (home, school).
   I'll also create a custom key layout for the keyboard.
   I'm excited to build this because it's always been my dream to build a mechanical keyboard and modify it's firmware at the low level.
 It'll be my first time building a keyboard as well.
   I've also never truly explored C programming and I feel this project can help introduce me to it.
+As for what I am going to do for the firmware, my laptop builtin keys have special functions, such as trackpad on/off, key lights on/off, and a number pad.
+I want to include these settings on the keyboard itself because I think it will challenge me and be a fun first experience (for the most part).

 ## Plan